Amanda Ewington Chair & Professor of Russian Studies

 • HUM 104, Connections & Conflicts in the Humanities, II (HTRQ, LTRQ, WRI).
 Team-taught course.

 Like my teaching, my scholarship crosses disciplinary boundaries, engaging Translation Studies, French & Francophone Studies, and Gender & Sexuality Studies.
 Major projects include my monograph, A Voltaire for Russia: A.P.
 Sumarokov's Journey from Poet-Critic to Russian Philosophe and a volume of translations with critical apparatus, Russian Women Poets of the Eighteenth and Early Nineteenth Centuries.

 Currently, I am researching literary discourses of women’s friendship in Russia during the late eighteenth century.
 I am also translating works from French for classroom use in my regularly-offered course LIT 245, “The Enlightenment: Centers, Peripheries, and Legacies.”

 Having participated in several study abroad programs myself, including a year in France in high school, a college JYA split between Paris and Leningrad, an IREX summer in Petrozavodsk, and a Fulbright year in St. Petersburg, I enjoy advising students on opportunities for Russian immersion abroad.
 In that role, I also offer the perspective of an experienced resident director: I led a Davidson program in Moscow for several summers and have also brought colleagues and students on shorter study trips.

-Given Russia’s war against Ukraine, we are not currently sending students to the Russian Federation, but we have developed new partnerships in Kyrgyzstan and Kazakhstan.
-Three current Davidson students are heading to Bishkek for Russian immersion in summer 2022.
-Our students are excited to advance their Russian skills, while also exploring a beautiful country in the important region of Central Asia.
+Given Russia’s war against Ukraine, we are not currently sending students to the Russian Federation, but we have developed new partnerships.
+In the past year, Davidson students have studied Russian in Kyrgyzstan, Kazakhstan, and Armenia.